Buyers usually want to know which files can be shared and how those files connect to the next qualification step.

 Align documents and timing

-Keep COA, TDS, SDS, declarations, and stock confirmation tied to the same qualification path.
+Keep COA, TDS, declarations, and stock confirmation tied to the same qualification path.

 Move to RFQ with context